Skating Programs

 - Aspire Bronze class packages require LSA Full Membership.

-- Aspire members may now contract select LSA sessions to bridge/transition to contract ice.
-Sessions allowing Aspire Youth, Aspire Teen, and Adult Aspire skaters (not recommended for Jr. Aspire) are: Tuesday & Thursday mornings and Friday at 5:40 p.m.
+- Aspire members may now contract select LSA sessions to bridge/transition to the Academy.
+Sessions allowing Aspire Youth, Aspire Teen, and Adult Aspire athletes (not recommended for Jr. Aspire) are: Tuesday & Friday mornings, Friday afternoon Power class and 5:40 p.m. session.

 - Same-day registration, on-site walk-in registration, and on-site class day transfer requests incur a $20 paper registration fee.
 Please contact the Learn to Skate USA/Aspire Director in advance with these requests.